 Self-empowerment.
 That is the primary goal of the SMART Recovery program.
-This support group deals with many types of addictions ranging from substance abuse to gambling addictions.
+This support group deals with many addictions, from substance abuse to gambling.
 It is based on the principle that the power to change is within you.
-They have meetings online and face-to-face that provide you with the tools you need to be self-reliant in your recovery.
+They have online and face-to-face meetings that provide the tools you need to be self-reliant in your recovery.

-SMART Recovery has a 4-step program that helps its participants learn to curb urges, live a healthy, balanced life, and to also find the motivation to become self-empowered.
+SMART Recovery has a 4-step program that helps its participants learn to curb urges, live a healthy, balanced life, and find the motivation to become self-empowered.

 3. Secular Organizations for Sobriety (SOS)